While The Eastern U.S. Freezes, It's Too Warm In Alaska

 "It felt awesome, man," Andrews said, "Finally!
 Finally good to be out."

 The race in southwest Alaska had been scheduled to happen two weeks before.
 But warm weather — just above freezing — made the trails unsafe.
 Temperatures dropped and a dusting of snow fell.
 The entire race usually runs 35 miles up the frozen river.
-But this time it had to run over land.
+This time it had to run over land.

-In some areas, the river ice was feet thick in past years.
+The river ice in some areas was feet thick in past years.
 It's now only inches.
 In other places, there's open water.
 This is a problem in a region with no roads connecting one village to another — locals refer to the river as an ice highway.

-Mark Leary has measured the river ice for decades as a volunteer in the village, and submits the data to the National Weather Service.
+Mark Leary has measured the river ice for decades as a volunteer in the village, and he submits the data to the National Weather Service.
 He's seeing more open holes and bigger open holes than ever before.

 "We're way behind on winter," he said.
 "I don't know.
 I don't know if we've ever seen anything like this.
 I don't think so."